peppasd/surrealdb-benchmark/deployment/README.md

 bash run_benchmark.sh 20 3
 ```

-This will run the benchmark for 20 minutes for each phase using 3 threads.
+This will run the benchmark for 20 minutes for each phase (1 hour in total) using 3 threads.

-After the benchmark is finished (check the logs), you can download the results using the following command:
+After the benchmark is finished, you can download the results using the following command:

 ```bash
 bash download_results.sh